 All recruitments will use Academic Jobs Online (AJO) or Math Jobs (MJ) for application collection.
-The survey is an integrated part of the application process (on the AJO/MJ server) and centrally managed by the Dean's office.
-No action is required on part of the department/search committee.
+The survey is an integrated part of the application process (on the AJO/MJ server) and centrally managed by the Dean's Office.
+No action is required by the department/search committee.